 - Too much fat volume is removed and there is no soft tissue support left to maintain the position of the eyelid.

-- There is preoperative eyelid laxity (i.e., looseness) that is not addressed during surgery.
+- There is preoperative eyelid laxity (i.e., looseness) that are not addressed during surgery.

 - Too much eyelid skin is removed.